-Collaborate with mining industry leaders and outside industries to leverage their experience and knowledge in applying existing reliability best practices to a mining environment.
+Collaborate with mining industry leaders and outside industries to leverage their experience and knowledge in developing and applying reliability best practices to a lean mining environment.

-The Reliability Working Group is an operator-focused group whose purpose is to provide a network and forum for reliability professionals in mining to exchange knowledge and share reliability and maintenance best practices, resulting in improved asset reliability, productivity, safety, and lower operating costs.
+The Reliability Working Group is an operator-focused group whose purpose is to provide a network and forum for reliability professionals in mining to exchange knowledge and share reliability and maintenance best practices.

-- Enabling benchmarking of maintenance and reliability performance.
+- Enable benchmarking of maintenance and reliability performance.

-The working group has also developed a sub-committee to bridge the mining industry with the work of the ISO technical committee 251 on Asset Management and the ISO 55000x standards series.
+The Working Group also supports the mining industry through the ISO 55000x standards series.
 This sub-committee will enable collaboration with other reliability and asset management organizations beyond the mining sector.